OWASP/samm/Website/content/en/user-day/2020/_index.md

 ## Presentations

+The video for the whole conference is available on our {{< external-link "https://www.youtube.com/channel/UCEZDbvQrj5APg5cEET49A_g" "YouTube channel">}}.

-Here's all the information on the talks we had during the User Day, together with the presentations the speakers used.
+Next is all the information on the talks we had during the User Day, together with links to their individual videos and to download the presentations the speakers used.

-The video for the whole conference is available on our YouTube channel.
-We've added videos for the first 2 presentations and will continue to add until we have all of them.

 {{< user_day_agenda >}}